Woodworking in a Small Space & Woodshop Ideas (2023 Guide)

 Your tools can also be stored on the walls using either a peg board or a french cleat organization system.
 We use both in our small woodworking space.

-The pegboard is used for small tools and accessories like hammers, speed squares, tape measures, extra jigsaw/skillsaw blades still in the packages, etc.
+The pegboard is used for small tools and accessories like hammers, woodworking squares, tape measures, extra jigsaw/skillsaw blades still in the packages, etc.

 The french cleat wall storage is stronger than the pegboard and holds our small power tools like sanders, drills and handheld saws.